dbus2/zbus/book/src/service.md

 ### Sending signals

 As you might have noticed in the previous example, the signal methods don't take a `&self` argument but a `SignalEmitter` reference.
+While this allows to emit signals whether from inside or outside of the `interface` methods' context, it does make it a bit inconvenient to use.
+To make things easier `interface` generates a trait, `GreeterSignals` that provides the same signal methods but without the `SignalEmitter` argument.
+The macro provides two implementations of this trait for:

+* `zbus::object_server::InterfaceRef<Greeter>`
+* `zbus::object_server::SignalEmitter`

-This allows to emit signals whether from inside or outside of the `interface` methods' context.
-To make things simpler, `interface` methods can receive a `SignalEmitter` passed to them using the special `zbus(signal_emitter)` attribute, as demonstrated in the previous example.
+The former is useful for emitting signals from outside the context of an `interface` method and the latter is useful for emitting signals from inside of it.
+To make it possible to emit signals from inside of an `interface` method, methods can ask to receive a `SignalEmitter` passed to them using the special `zbus(signal_emitter)` attribute.

 Please refer to [`interface` documentation][didoc] for more examples and list of other special attributes you can make use of.

+We saw examples of signal emission in action, from both inside and outside an `interface` method, in the previous example.

 ### Notifying property changes